Artists/Bands [I-J]

 Guitar/drums/banjo/bass/vocals/songwriter/producer.

 A multi-instrumentalist, proficient on drums, guitar and banjo among other instruments Dorian James is the third youngest of 10 siblings.
-He grew up in a musical environment, with most of his family taking up a musical instrument during their childhood, and after attending The Armidale School (TAS) he began to collaborate with other young musicians in the city, eventually co-founding seminal hippy punk bands Health Club (1978) and Vice Squad (1978-79) with Rod Clay, David Morris and Dick Rummery (Health Club only).
-He and Clay also formed a songwriting partnership, with a number of their songs being recorded during the late 1970s by Muscle Music Studios (Armidale).
-Several of these songs became staples for both Vice Squad and later bands, notable “Radical Boy” (aka “Put the Boy Down“), written in jest about David Morris, “You Can’t Do That,” “Christine Seventeen,” “Mayday” (with Peter Stanley), “Lolita” and “Paralytic with Intelligence” (with David Morris).
+He grew up in a musical environment, with most of his family taking up a musical instrument during their childhood, and after attending The Armidale School (TAS) he began to collaborate with other young musicians in the city.
+This eventually led to him co-founding seminal hippy punk bands Health Club (1978) and Vice Squad (1978-79) with Rod Clay, David Morris and Dick Rummery (Health Club only).
+He and Clay also formed a songwriting partnership, with a number of their songs being recorded during the late-1970s at Muscle Music Studios (Armidale).
+Several became repertoire staples for not only Vice Squad but also several later bands, including Shoot the DJ – among them “Radical Boy” (aka “Put the Boy Down“), written in jest about David Morris, “You Can’t Do That,” “Christine Seventeen,” “Mayday” (also with Peter Stanley), “Lolita” and “Paralytic with Intelligence” (also with David Morris).

-In 1986 James moved from Armidale to Katoomba (NSW), where he still lives today.
-Soon after arriving in the Blue Mountains he formed The Snoggs with fellow-Armidalian, Bart Douglass.
-A three piece unit the band played the played the Blue Mountains pub circuit until breaking up in 1988.
-James and Douglas also performed as a duo, with a recording of some covers being made in 1986 at the Some Trippin’ Diggers’ studio in Mona Vale.
+In 1986 James moved from Armidale to Katoomba (NSW) and soon afterwards formed The Snoggs (as drummer) with fellow-Armidalian, Bart Douglass†† on guitar.
+A three piece unit, it played the Blue Mountains pub circuit until breaking up in 1988.
+During that period James and Douglas also performed as a duo.
+A recording of some covers was made in 1986 at the Some Trippin’ Diggers’ studio in Mona Vale (NSW).
 The Snoggs reformed in 1993 with a new line-up – James (guitar/vocals), Fraser Lumsden (bass/vocals) and Mark Newtown (drums/lead vocals).
-Although the new line-up soon established itself as one of the Mountain’s leading bands, and eventually expanding its gig network to Sydney, internal difficulties led to it disbanding in the mid-1990s.
+Although the new band quickly established itself as one of the Mountain’s leading bands, and eventually expanded its gig network into Sydney, internal difficulties led to it disbanding in the mid-1990s.

 PHIL JAMES